Lightning Damage Coverage: What Home Insurance Pays For

 • Avoid using wired telephones or touching plumbing fixtures during active storms

-• Consider surge-protected power strips (not plain power strips) for every electronics station in your home
+• Install surge-protected power strips (not plain power strips) at every electronics station

-Some insurers offer discounts for lightning protection systems, so ask your agent whether installing a certified lightning rod system could lower your annual premium.
+Some insurers offer discounts for certified lightning protection systems, so ask your agent whether installing a UL-listed lightning rod system could lower your annual premium.
+Note that direct premium discounts for whole-house surge protectors specifically remain rare, though they may still help you avoid a deductible-triggering claim.

 Smart Savings Made Simple!